rticommunity/rticonnextdds-ros2-docker/README.md

      - You can optionally use `CONNEXTDDS_ARCH` to specify the target architecture to use.

-   - Install RTI Connext DDS using the official installers:
+   - Install RTI Connext DDS using the official installers, and build `rmw_connextdds` from source:

      ```sh
      CONNEXTDDS_FROM_RTIPKG=y \